megazear7/cashular/README.md

-Add ability to upload transactions.
+IN PROCESS: Add ability to upload transactions.
+ -- ajax the data up to api at the todo that I put in the uploader react component

 Add ability to rename envelopes